Manifesto

 At the same time, the volume of information and choice accelerated beyond what human beings can metabolize alone.
 Attention fragmented and signal and noise collapsed into the same channel.
 Without shared containers to filter meaning, the system entered chronic overload, further suppressing its capacity to recover.

 This breakdown is the predictable result of living inside extractive systems that no longer support human scale or sense-making.
-These highly efficient structures displace responsibility onto the individual while offering no environmental support in return.
+These structures are efficient in the narrow sense: they process units, maximize yield, accelerate throughput, and externalize the cost onto the people who must inhabit them.
+They displace responsibility onto the individual while offering little environmental support in return.

 Boise faces these same pressures.
 The city retains a scale that allows for intervention and a civic memory of how worlds are founded.
 There is a narrowing window to act before these patterns harden into permanence.
 Rebuilding civic immunity is the responsibility of those willing to intervene before these conditions become irreversible.